A guide to pacifiers and breastfeeding

 2. Only introduce your baby to a pacifier once breastfeeding is well established, and only give it to them to help them settle and fall asleep.

-5. Speak to your doctor or lactation consultant if youā€™re worried that using a pacifier is having a negative impact on your breastfeeding journey.
+5. Speak to your doctor or lactation consultant if you’re worried that using a pacifier is having a negative impact on your breastfeeding journey.

-Breastfeeding and pacifiers: What to considerĀ
+Breastfeeding and pacifiers: What to consider

 • Breast milk supply issues: A pacifier may change how often a baby breastfeeds, which can affect your breast milk supply.
-However, if you only offer your baby a pacifier occasionally or when they fall asleep without missing their feeding cues, itā€™s unlikely that your breast milk supply will be affected.Ā Ā Ā
+To reduce the risk of this, only offer your baby a paci occasionally or when they fall asleep without missing their feeding cues.

 • Nipple confusion: While some babies can easily transition between breast and a pacifier, the different sucking actions involved can sometimes lead to nipple confusion.
 This happens when a baby struggles to latch onto the breast properly due to the differences in shape, feel, and sucking requirements between the breast and a pacifier.
-Signs of nipple confusion may include fussiness at the breast, refusal to breastfeed, or pulling at the nipple.Ā Ā
+Signs of nipple confusion may include fussiness at the breast, refusal to breastfeed, or pulling at the nipple.

-Balancing breastfeeding and pacifier useĀ
+Balancing breastfeeding and pacifier use

 If you notice any signs of nipple confusion or difficulty latching, it might be helpful to limit or temporarily stop using the pacifier.
-This could be a sign that the baby is becoming confused between the nipple and the pacifier.Ā
+This could be a sign that the baby is becoming confused between the nipple and the pacifier.

 Ultimately, the best approach is to find a balance that works for you and your baby.
-If you have concerns, a lactation consultant may be able to offer personalized advice and support to help you choose the best course of action based on your specific situation and your baby's needs.Ā
+If you have concerns, a lactation consultant may be able to offer personalized advice and support to help you choose the best course of action based on your specific situation and your baby's needs.